Select travel dates to see prices

 About the program

 It all started in 1995 as an educational awareness organisation and over the years, the project grew around to incorporate the need for rescue and care of Vervet Monkeys who are not protected enough by provincial and national government legislation.
-In 2015 when the holding facilities at the main property proved not to be large enough, a lease was secured for 10 hectares on a tribal nature reserve in the countryside, which is where the larger troops of Vervet monkeys rehabilitated in troops are found and also.
+In 2015 when the holding facilities at the main property proved not to be large enough, a lease was secured for 10 hectares on a tribal nature reserve in the countryside, which is where the larger adult Vervet monkeys were rehabilitated in troops until recently until a better property was secured to accommodate the nursery, juvenile monkeys in phase 1 of the rehabilitation process and the adult troops in the rehabialtion enclosures.
+Those monkeys in high care are kept here too and for the future, we hope an onsite clinic.

-Over eighty percent of the monkeys that they rescue, irrespective of the reason why, have got air gun pellets lodged in their bodies.
+Over eighty percent of the monkeys that are rescued, irrespective of the reason why, have got air gun pellets lodged in their bodies.
 A number of rescues each year concern monkeys who are simply sick, debilitated by illness, and once treated and recovered they are easily, but correctly, released back into their home territory.

 What we do

-All rescued monkeys are cared for in the “high-care” facility after first being taken to a veterinary doctor.
-Once they have recovered from their injuries these monkeys are released back into their home territory or transferred to the wildlife rehabilitation centre or placed in a primate sanctuary
+All rescued monkeys are cared for in the “high care” facility after first being taken to a veterinary doctor.
+Once they have recovered from their injuries these monkeys are released back into their home territory or transferred to the wildlife rehabilitation centre or placed in the primate sanctuary

 The project carries out rescues 24-hours a day, 365 days a year and…..